smart-edge-open/specs/doc/applications-onboard/network-edge-applications-onboarding.md

 ## Building Smart City ingredients

-   1. Clone the Smart City Reference Pipeline source code from [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample.git) to the following: 1) Camera simulator machines, 2) OpenNESS Controller machine, and 3) Smart City cloud master machine.
+   1. Clone the Smart City Reference Pipeline source code from [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample.git) to the following: 1) Camera simulator machines, 2) OpenNESS Controller machine, and 3) Smart City cloud control plane machine.

    2. Build the Smart City application on all of the machines as explained in [Smart City deployment on OpenNESS](https://github.com/OpenVisualCloud/Smart-City-Sample/tree/openness-k8s/deployment/openness).
 At least 2 offices (edge nodes) must be installed on OpenNESS.